Difference Between Predation and Parasitism

 What is Parasitism?

-The biological interaction in which the parasite is generally smaller than the host is known as parasitism.
+The biological interaction in which the parasite is smaller than the host is known as parasitism.
 Parasitism is also considered a consumer-resource interaction.

 They either live inside the host or outside the host.
 They are either ectoparasites or endoparasites.
 They are much smaller than the host and have a smaller frame.